golang-leipzig/golang-leipzig.github.io/content/posts/meetup-33-wrapup.md

 * The perennial question: how can you beat *cloud* infrastructure from a developer experience (and economical) standpoint?
-For example, how can we create a robust, scalabale queue with less effort that writing e.g. [15 lines in Go](https://github.com/awsdocs/aws-doc-sdk-examples/blob/5458e2b9fd71abb916bca4ed53d8c1a894e4fe87/go/example_code/sqs/sqs_createqueues.go#L42-L59) (including error handling);
+For example, how can we create a robust, scalabale queue with less effort than writing e.g. [15 lines in Go](https://github.com/awsdocs/aws-doc-sdk-examples/blob/5458e2b9fd71abb916bca4ed53d8c1a894e4fe87/go/example_code/sqs/sqs_createqueues.go#L42-L59) (including error handling);
 (btw, [SQS](https://aws.amazon.com/blogs/aws/aws-blog-the-first-five-years/)
 started in 2004); at some places, [infra works differently](https://archive.org/details/jonah-edwards-presentation) [❤️](https://archive.org/donate/)